Akwa-08/IT3103_FinalProj/README.md

 3. Configure Environment Variables

-	Edit the .env file in each service directory to include the following:
+   	Create an .env file in each service directory to include the following:

 	DB_NAME=supermarket
 	DB_USER="your username"